robertmartin8/ReasonableDeviations/_posts/2019-10-02-k-means-in-cpp.md

 };
 ```

 The first few lines are self-explanatory: we define the coordinates of a point, as well as the cluster it belongs to and the distance to that cluster.
-Annoyingly, you can't directly set the default value in the struct (e.g `double x = 0`) -- you need to do this via **initialisation lists**.
+Annoyingly, you can't directly set the default value in the struct (e.g. `double x = 0`) -- you need to do this via **initialisation lists**.
 Initially the point belongs to no cluster, so we arbitrarily set that to -1.
 Accordingly, we must set `minDist` to infinity (or the next best thing, `__DBL_MAX__`).

 We also define a `distance` function, which computes the (square) euclidean distance between this point and another.
 Our `Point` struct can be used as follows: